4forces/CI-MS3-project3/README.md

 Visitors can browse tutors and look at the tutor profile, so as to make a more well informed decision on the tutor they are going to engage.

+## look and feel
+Light colour them to

 ## Features Left to Implement
 - TBC